Prapthi564/MPPC23-Power-Apps/lab5/README.md

 # 🚀 Lab 5: Connect your own WebAPI to your Power App

-> **Note:**
-> This lab is optional.
+> **Note:** This lab is optional.
 Only do this one when you are finished with lab 1 - lab 4.

+### Estimated Duration: 60 minutes

+## Lab Scenario

+You are a developer at Contoso Ltd exploring ways to extend the capabilities of Power Apps by integrating external services.
+Your team wants to connect custom backend APIs to Power Platform solutions to expose complex business logic and data that cannot be handled directly within Dataverse.
+In this optional lab, you will build a simple ASP.NET Core Web API using Visual Studio, register it as a custom connector through a dev tunnel, and consume it in a canvas app.
+This scenario mimics real-world enterprise integration patterns where external APIs are connected securely to low-code applications.

-## 📝 Lab 5 - Tasks
+## Lab Objectives

 In this lab, you will go though the following tasks:

-- Create an ASP.NET project in Visual Studio
+- Task 1: Create an ASP.NET project in Visual Studio
-- Add Power Platform as a connected service
+- Task 2: Add Power Platform as a connected service
-- Create a canvas app with the custom connector
+- Task 3: Create a canvas app with the custom connector

 ### ☑️ Task 1: Create an ASP.NET project in Visual Studio